ggasa/custom_toolbox/README.md

 0. Main file is the "perceptGT.m" file, user will only need to interact with this file.
 The user can select **a** single folder or multiple JSON files, as long as they are inside the parent folder(Percept_files) or the parent folder itself.
-1. Set the pathname to the folder containing toolbox.m file ex.
-'C:/Users/rlaan/custom_toolbox/' -> 'your computer's path'
+1. Set the pathname to the folder containing perceptGT.m file ex.
+'C:/Users/rlaan/perceptGT/' -> 'your computer's path'
 2. Run the matlab file, toolbox.m
 3. You can select multiple JSON files, the location doesn't matter (they don't have to be in the same folder as the toolbox).
  !Please keep the name of the json files as sub-XXXXXXXX_XX.json.
 Information is extracted from the filename